robdodson/robdodson.me/src/posts/testing-backbone-modules.md

   - Sinon
 date: 2012-05-29T15:03:00.000Z
 updated: 2015-01-02T08:59:21.000Z
----

-Continuing from [yesterday's post](http://robdodson.me/blog/2012/05/28/mocking-requests-with-mocha-chai-and-sinon/) I'm going to start to incorporate Backbone into my BDD setup.
+---Continuing from [yesterday's post](http://robdodson.me/blog/2012/05/28/mocking-requests-with-mocha-chai-and-sinon/) I'm going to start to incorporate Backbone into my BDD setup.
 I'm going to use the [Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate) and [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) to setup a new project.
 If you're new to the boilerplate or grunt-bbb [checkout my previous post on getting started.](http://robdodson.me/blog/2012/05/17/getting-familiar-with-backbone-boilerplate/)

 ### Shiny and new